microsoft/vscode-java-debug/README.md

 - `java.debug.settings.jdwp.limitOfVariablesPerJdwpRequest`: The maximum number of variables or fields that can be requested in one JDWP request.
 The higher the value, the less frequently debuggee will be requested when expanding the variable view.
 Also a large number can cause JDWP request timeout.
 Defaults to 100.
 - `java.debug.settings.jdwp.requestTimeout`: The timeout (ms) of JDWP request when the debugger communicates with the target JVM.
 Defaults to 3000.
 - `java.debug.settings.vmArgs`: The default VM arguments to launch the Java program.
 Eg. Use '-Xmx1G -ea' to increase the heap size to 1GB and enable assertions.
 If you want to customize the VM arguments for a specific debug session, please modify the 'vmArgs' config in launch.json.
-- `java.silentNotification`: Control whether the progress notifications can be shown.
+- `java.silentNotification`: Controls whether notifications can be used to report progress.
+If true, use status bar to report progress instead.
 Defaults to `false`.

 Pro Tip: The documentation [Configuration.md](https://github.com/microsoft/vscode-java-debug/blob/master/Configuration.md) provides lots of samples to demonstrate how to use these debug configurations, recommend to take a look.